Climbing the Grand Teton with Jackson Hole Mountain Guides a Review

 What Was Your Least Favorite Part About the Trip?

 My only complaint is extremely minor – the harnesses.
 They lend you a harness to wear or you can opt to bring your own.
 All of the other gear was top-of-the line and cozy.
 The harnesses, although in good condition and safe, are akin to what you would rent at a climbing gym.
 They were uncomfortable to rappel in and mine had trouble staying tight throughout the day.
 Again, they are not unsafe, just not comfortable.
 If I would have known it was this style of harness, I would have brought my own.

 Overall I would recommend Jackson Hole Mountain Guides to anyone looking to experience the wilderness of Wyoming.
 These guys have been in business for fifty years and it shows.
 Their four-day trip up the Grand Teton is their signature trip.
-They have a variety of other classes, trips and custom outings across Wyoming, Colorado, Arizona and Utah.
+They have a variety of other classes, trips and custom outings across Wyoming, Colorado, Nevada, Idaho and Utah.
 I’ve already got my eyes set on a technical route up the Middle Teton and I’ll be using Jackson Hole Mountain Guides.